-The admission requirements for a given Bachelor's or Master's degree programme are set out in that programme's Teaching and Examination Regulations.
+The admission requirements for a given Bachelor's or Master's degree programme are set out in the Teaching and Examination Regulations of the programme in question.
 This chapter provides a summary of the overall requirements for all TU Delft programmes and for the bridging programmes for admission to Master's degree programmes.